Kolekcje Java – hashCode() i equals() – Jak przesłonić metody equals() i hashcode() w Javie?

 - Użyj

-, aby przetestować poprawny typ argumentu - Przekształć argument na właściwy typ
+instanceof, aby przetestować poprawny typ argumentu - Przekształć argument na właściwy typ

 - Porównaj znaczące pola pod kątem równości